WoltLab/docs.woltlab.com/docs/migration_wsc-30_php.md

----
-title: Migrating from WSC 3.0 - PHP
+# Migrating from WSC 3.0 - PHP
-sidebar: sidebar
-permalink: migration_wsc-30_php.html
-folder: migration/wsc-30
----

 ## Approval-System for Comments